gracemcken/BOOdle/README.md

 ## Existing Features
 ### Rules Button
-To ensure the user understands the rules of the game, I included a modal that fills the screen when the rules button is clicked.
+*Relevant user story: I want to find out what the purpose of the site is easily & I want to understand how to play the game* To ensure the user understands the rules of the game, I included a modal that fills the screen when the rules button is clicked.
 While the modal is active, and overlay covers the rest of the screen and prevents the user from clicking on anything else until they close it.

 ![rules-modal](docs/readme_images/rules-popup.gif)

 ### Music Toggle
-I decided I wanted to add some atmospheric music to the game, however was very aware that people do not enjoy autoplaying music.
+*Relevant user story: I want to easily be able to enable background music.* I decided I wanted to add some atmospheric music to the game, however was very aware that people do not enjoy autoplaying music.
 The solution to this was a toggle at the top of the game beside the rules button.
 The user simply clicks it once to start the music, and then can click it again to pause it.
 If the user wants to continue the music, all they have to do is click again and it will resume where it had been paused.

 ![music-toggle](docs/readme_images/music-toggle.gif)